For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Poor Prompt: “How species extinction climate change.”

-7. Balanced complexity:
+7. Balanced Complexity:

 The complexity of the prompt should be appropriate for the intended task or the model’s capabilities.
 Extremely complex prompts may overwhelm the model, while overly simplistic prompts may not challenge it enough to produce insightful or valuable responses.